Dispersal density estimation across scales: Main results

 where the infimum is taken over all estimators $\hat{\text{\ensuremath{\theta}}}$ built upon $\mathcal X$ and $\mathcal Y$, with $r_{n}$ given by (\ref{eq:rate}). \end{thm}

-Hence, $r_n$ is the minimax rate of convergence in squared pointwise error for nonparametric dispersal estimation.
-In order to prove a sharp lower bound, we have to show that the parents indeed become uninformative if $n\sigma\to\infty$ such that ignoring the $X_i$ is then the best we can do.
-This argument is based on the following insight: Given a number of parents $|\mathcal X| \sim\mathrm{Poiss}(\lambda n)$ the distribution of a child trait $Y$, conditional on the parents satisfies:
+Theorem \ref{thm:lowerBound} proves that $r_n$ is the minimax rate of convergence in squared pointwise error for nonparametric dispersal estimation.
+The main difficulty of the proof consists in establishing that the parent locations indeed become uninformative if $n\sigma\to\infty$, to the effect that ignoring the data $X_i$ is indeed the best we can do.
+Our argument is based on the following heuristics: Given a number of parents $|\mathcal X| \sim\mathrm{Poiss}(\lambda n)$, the distribution of a child trait $Y$, conditional on the parent traits satisfies: